-Yet all three succeed despite the vast differences in writing skill because all three of them possess an entirely different skill: THEY KNOW HOW TO TELL A DAMN STORY.
+Yet all three made it big despite the vast differences in writing skill, because all three mastered an entirely different skill: THEY KNOW HOW TO TELL A DAMN STORY.

 Do I hate Cussler’s writing style?
-Yes.
+Yeah, it grates on me.
 Do I want to know what happens next?
 Yes.

 Does Stephen the King sometimes ramble on too long and give you a 1,000-page novel when 400 would do?
 Yes.
 But we forgive him, because he is a God of Writing and Storytelling, and also because he looks kinda scary, like he might kill you if you pissed him off.

 Bad blueprints make people forget beautiful writing.